fluid-project/fluid-express/docs/redirectMiddleware.md

 * `response {Object}` An Express Response object (see [the docs](express.md) for details).
 * Returns: Nothing.

-This invoker fulfills the standard contract for a `gpii.express.middleware` component.
+This invoker fulfills the standard contract for a `fluid.express.middleware` component.
 It uses [`response.redirect`](http://expressjs.com/en/api.html#res.redirect) to handle the actual redirect, see that documentation for full details.